Khaan25/url-shortner-time-based/README.md

 - Select your tier.
 - Copy the generated short URL and share it with others.
 - Access the original URL by navigating to `http://localhost:3000/{shortCode}`.
+- Note: URLs will expire and be automatically deleted one minute after creation.

 ## Tiered Access and Rate Limiting